Sahwa, Rajasthan

 Sahawa (or Sahwa) is a village in the Taranagar sub-district of Churu district in the Indian state of Rajasthan.
-This place is famous for an historical Gurudwara.
+This place is famous for an historical Gurudwara and parali transport also.sahawa situated Border of Hanumangarh and Churu district.Sahawa Near City and Village are Kanau,Kunji ,Khopra,Dheerwas Bara,Baniyala.
+Sahawa are largest Village of Churu district.

 Transportation

-The nearest railhead is at Nohar and Bhadra, and the closest airport is at Jaipur.
-Sahwa is well connected by state highway to Sirsa, Hanumangarh and Churu.
+The nearest railhead is at Nohar and Bhadra, and the closest airport is at Hisar.
+Sahawa is well connected by National Highway NH 703 and state highway to Sirsa, Hanumangarh and Churu.